unimarkup/specification/markup/inlines/formattings.md

 ## Restrictions

-A none-whitespace grapheme must immediately follow an opening keyword for inline formatting.
+A non-whitespace grapheme must immediately follow an opening keyword for inline formatting.
-If the inline formatting is not closed by the same keyword with a none-whitespace grapheme before the closing keyword, no formatting is applied.
+If the inline formatting is not closed by the same keyword with a non-whitespace grapheme before the closing keyword, no formatting is applied.

 **Note:** Verbatim formatting is an exception and is applied independent of whitespaces.